abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Conclusion
 ---

-I won't get into more details, as there are many versions of type theories which are very different from one another, so examining them wouldn't be easy (e.g. if we look into programming languages, each language uses a different type system and different ways to construct subtypes.)
+I won't get into more details, as there are many versions of type theories which are very different from one another, so examining them wouldn't be easy (e.g. if we look into programming languages, each language uses a different type system and different ways to construct subtypes).
 Instead, we will return to using set theory, which in contrast has just a few formulations that are very similar to one another.

 But the choice of formal system is not important - all concepts that we are examining here are so essential that they have their counterparts in all set and type theories.